aacoelho/aacoelho.github.io/about.md

 permalink: /about/
 tag: about
 fb_title: Ângela Coelho | Portfolio
-fb_description: Programming + Design
+fb_description: Frontend crafted with design focus
 fb_img: profile.png
 bio: I'm Ângela Coelho, a frontend developer with a focus on web and product development.
 I studied Design and Multimedia for five years at the University of Coimbra in Portugal, and I've been working as a frontend developer for the past few years.
 During this time, I always aim to bring a unique blend of creativity and technical expertise to my work.
 I thrive on bridging the gap between design and code, creating meaningful experiences that influence and shape the way we perceive and interact with information.
 Over the past few months, I have been working for a product company, where I actively contribute to creating engaging and intuitive digital experiences.
-My goals are to expand my knowledge in the field of frontend development and product development and to contribute with my design and development skills to build innovative products that make a difference.
+My goals are to expand my knowledge in the field of frontend development and product development and to contribute with my skills to build innovative products that make a difference.
 img: profile.png
 experience:
   tag: experience